publiccodenet/about/activities/codebase-stewardship/activities.md

 ## Community

 Successful open source codebases build a diverse community of public organizations and vendors to implement and support the product.
-This includes multiple public organizations contracting new development work, and multiple developing parties adding code to the GitHub repository.
+This includes multiple public organizations contracting new development work, and multiple developing parties adding code to the repository.

 The Foundation for Public Code will help facilitate these interactions around the code - by for example setting up community calls and forums, answering questions for newcomers, and facilitating the governance and technical steering in a way that is open and inclusive to everyone working at the code level (including developers, implementers, and open source enthusiasts).
 This will help avoid duplicate work, and ensure new actors beyond those already involved can join and participate easily.